-- a conflict of interest disclosure policy and process, including steps to avoid nepotism; - ii. a process for ensuring adherence to the bona fide (or "legitimate") job requirements and qualifications through the hiring and promotion process; - iii. a process and criteria for all aspects of recruitment and hiring, including setting job requirements, postings, outreach strategies to reach a diverse pool of candidates, screening, interviewing and selection; - iv. expectations for diverse hiring panels, where possible, to draw on the lived experiences, skill sets, and educational and professional backgrounds in the Board; - v. objective criteria for evaluating candidates based on more than one source;
+- i. a conflict of interest disclosure policy and process, and clear steps to avoid nepotism, cronyism, or other forms of favouritism; - ii. a process for ensuring adherence to the bona fide (or "legitimate") job requirements and qualifications through the hiring and promotion process; - iii. a process and criteria for all aspects of recruitment and hiring, including setting job requirements, postings, outreach strategies to reach a diverse pool of candidates, screening, interviewing and selection; - expectations for diverse hiring panels, where possible, to draw on the lived experiences, skill sets, and educational and professional backgrounds in the Board; - v. objective criteria for evaluating candidates based on more than one source; - vi. provisions for structured evaluation criteria, questions and tools that prevent selection bias;

-- vi. provisions for structured evaluation criteria, questions and tools that prevent selection bias; - vii. a process for providing accommodation based on needs related to the Human Rights Code; - viii. a process for providing feedback for candidates, upon request; and - ix. a process for the disclosure of information to the appropriate bargaining units.
+- vii. a process for providing accommodation based on needs related to the Human Rights Code; - viii. a process for providing feedback for candidates, upon request; and - ix. a process for the disclosure of information to the appropriate bargaining units.